IDBCourses/ht25-a3-functional-prototype-Alfnox/running game/README.txt

 changing the hight of the window does meke things look wierd. if it to easy i recomend putting the console on the rightside and then the bigger you make it the harder the games becomes.

+the timer in the top left will tell you when you lose.